cozy/cozy-stack/docs/shared-drives.md

   inside the shared drive.
 - A write-capable creator or the owner can promote a read-only link to a writable link if their current token grants those verbs.
-- A read-only shared-drive recipient cannot patch a permission set to add writable verbs.
+- A read-only shared-drive recipient is rejected before any patch is applied.

 Status codes: